pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 A client MUST send this record with a body of size 0.
 A client MUST NOT use Keep Alive unless the request contains a record type allowing the use of Keep Alive.
 Within this specification, that is limited to the Supported Protocol List and Fixed Key Request records.
 A server SHOULD ignore any body for the Keep Alive record.

-When supported by a server and allowed for the request in question, the server MUST include a Keep Alive record with a body of size 0 in the response and keep the TLS connection active after the response to handle further requests from the client.
+When supported by a server and allowed for the request in question, the server MAY include a Keep Alive record with a body of size 0 in the response and keep the TLS connection active after the response to handle further requests from the client.
 A client SHOULD ignore any body for the Keep Alive record.
+As keeping a connection active requires additional resources on the server, a server SHOULD NOT respond with a Keep Alive record to unauthenticated clients.

 When included in the request or response, the client respectively server MAY, contrary to the requirements in {{RFC8915}}, send another request or response.
 Any TLS "close_notify" SHALL be sent only after the last request or response respectively to use the connection.